 I grew up in Port Washington, New York, attended Northwestern University for two years and transferred to the University of California at Berkeley where I graduated in 1965 with a major in poltical science.
 I went into the Peace Corps in 1965, to Sarawak, Borneo, where I lived upriver and taught elementary school.
 Upon returning in 1967, I was hired at the United Nations bureau of the New York Times as a clerk.. and the rest is history.

-I have two adult children, Matt Blakeslee (a fourth generation science writer) and Abi Blakeslee Kelleher (a clinical psychologist)— plus four grandchildren.
+I have two adult children, Matt Blakeslee (a fourth generation science writer) and Abi Blakeslee Kelleher (a clinical psychologist)— plus five grandchildren.
 Matt lives in Santa Fe while Abi now abides in Bozeman, Montana.
 I live in Santa Fe, New Mexico.